-These interim consolidated financial statements are based on interim information as required by IAS 34 and do not include all financial reporting disclosures required for annual financial statements have been properly included in the consolidated financial statements at December 31, 2020.
+These interim consolidated financial statements are based on interim information as required by IAS 34 and do not include all financial reporting disclosures required for annual financial statements under IAS 1.
+All necessary disclosures required for annual financial statements have been properly included in the consolidated financial statements at December 31, 2020.